-Portlandia (2011 – 2018)
+Portlandia, IFC (2011 – 2018)

 Instead of an extended storyline across multiple episodes and seasons, it’s a sketch comedy show where each episode features a new plot and characters (some appearing in multiple episodes) – though the setting is always in Portland.

 The main characters in each sketch are played by the same two actors, Fred Armisen and Carrie Brownstein, with supporting characters undertaken by a slew of high-profile celebrities like Kirsten Dunst, Kumail Nanjiani, Aubrey Plaza, and even the actual Portland mayor, Sam Adams!

 It tells the story of Detective Lieutenant Everett Backstrom, the leader of a team of odd criminologists in the Special Crimes Unit.

-Who better to play an “overweight, offensive, irascible” man with self-destructive tendencies than Rainn Wilson, whose portrayal of paper salesman Dwight Schrute in US’s version of The Office could rival the eccentricity of Backstrom?
+Who better to play an “overweight, offensive, irascible” man with self-destructive tendencies than Rainn Wilson, whose portrayal of paper salesman Dwight Schrute in the US version of The Office could rival the eccentricity of Backstrom?

-Under Suspicion (1994 – 1995)
+Under Suspicion, CBS (1994 – 1995)

 Despite being set almost three decades ago, CBS’s Under Suspicion tackles a central issue that is applicable even today: the struggles of a woman in power in a man’s world.

 Every day, she has to deal with the deluge of sexist comments made by her colleagues while battling with the fact that she still is a woman – and on that has fallen in love with a sergeant in Internal Affairs.

-Monday Mornings (2013)
+Monday Mornings, TNT (2013)

 TNT’s Monday Mornings is a medical drama series based on a book of the same name by Sanjay Gupta and is based out of the fictional Chelsea General Hospital in Portland.

 It primarily follows five surgeons (three neurosurgeons, a cardiothoracic surgeon, and a neurosurgical student) in the overarching setting of the show: a weekly peer-reviewed conference highlighting their accomplishments and medical mishaps over the past week.

-Grimm (2011 – 2017)
+Grimm, NBC (2011 – 2017)

 When the detective drama and supernatural genres collide, a rare gem like NBC’s Grimm is born.

 The latter is home to a variety of mythological creatures inspired by both the Grimms’ fairy tales and other literary sources, and Detective Burkhardt must fight against them to protect and save humanity.

-Life Unexpected (2010 – 2011)
+Life Unexpected, The CW (2010 – 2011)

 The CW’s Life Unexpected is the first teen drama on our list, but it deals with some pretty mature family matters as well.

-Lux Cassidy is a 16-year-old seeking to becoming an emancipated minor after living almost her entire life in foster care.
+Lux Cassidy is a 16-year-old seeking to become an emancipated minor after living almost her entire life in foster care.
 In order to do that, however, she needs her birth parents’ signatures.

 Based on the novel titled Shrill: Notes from a Loud Woman by Lindy West, Shrill is a web TV series currently available to watch on the streaming platform, Hulu.

 Taking that as a catalyst to prove she’s just as good as anyone else, she sets out to establish a career in journalism while having to deal with sick parents, her perfectionist boss, and dating a string of jerks.

 TV shows like Netflix’s Trinkets is a great way to better inform the general public about obscure disorders like kleptomania so that we can go from straight judgment to better understanding.

 In Trinkets, we witness a rare and beautiful friendship unfold between three vastly different teenage girls who meet through Shoplifter’s Anonymous meetings: Elodie, a socially awkward teen dealing with the death of her mother; Moe, an intelligent student from a poor family; and Tabitha, a wealthy girl who just wants to please everyone at the risk of her own happiness.

-You Me Her (2016 – present)
+You Me Her, Audience Network (2016 – 2020)

 Well, Audience Network’s You Me Her is a perfect reflection of what that could be like in the lives of an average couple.

 Jack and Emma are a married couple living in the city and though they want to expand their family, their sex life – and drive – has pretty much withered.

-Here and Now (2018)
+Here and Now, HBO (2018)

 Speaking of complicated relationships, HBO’s Here and Now fits into that bill as well – albeit in quite a different way than You Me Her.

 Centered more on the family dynamic, Here and Now centers on the Bayer-Boatwright family: a “progressive multi-ethnic family” headed by Audrey, a therapist, and her husband Greg, a professor of philosophy along with their one biological daughter and three adopted children from Vietnam, Liberia, and Colombia.

-No Good Nick (2019)
+No Good Nick, Netflix (2019)

-Don’t be fooled by the cast of Netflix’s No Good Nick – it may feature some familiar faces from kids shows of Nickelodeon and Disney Channel (including Melissa Joan Hart from Sabrina the Teenage Witch), but it covers some pretty mature content.
+Don’t be fooled by the cast of Netflix’s No Good Nick – it may feature some familiar faces from kids shows on Nickelodeon and Disney Channel (including Melissa Joan Hart from Sabrina the Teenage Witch), but it covers some pretty mature content.

 The story starts with Nicole showing up on the doorstep of the Thompson family in Portland, posing as an orphan with them as her closest living relatives but with the real intention to pull a long con to rob them.

 The title TNT’s Saved could be from the protagonist’s job as a paramedic in Portland, or it could be taken to mean something on a more personal level.

 Saved tells the story of how he scrambles to save people’s lives on a daily basis while he struggles to make the right decisions to save his own life.

-Significant Mother (2015)
+Significant Mother, The CW (2015)

-The CW’s Significant Mother, like a few of the previous shows on the list, is just another example of a complex family dynamic and this time, it’s probably not one that you’d ever want to find yourself in.
+The CW’s Significant Mother, like a few of the previous shows on the list, is just another example of a complex family dynamic, and this time, it’s probably not one that you’d ever want to find yourself in.

 On the heels of his parents’ separation, Nate is dumbfounded when he finds out that Jimmy has been sleeping with his mother – and plans to pursue a serious relationship with her.

-Free Agents (2011 – 2012)
+Free Agents, NBC/Hulu (2011 – 2012)

 Free Agents was an attempt to remake the original UK sitcom of the same name but sadly, it didn’t take off the way The Office US did.

 Starring an ensemble of comedy actors like Hank Azaria and Kathryn Hahn playing the main roles of recently heartbroken PR executives at an advertising firm in Portland, Free Agents is a pleasant mix of comedy and romance as they try to remain professional at work after a one-night stand.

-The Real World: Portland (2013)
+The Real World: Portland, MTV (2013)